 - Resellers with valid tax IDs can purchase tax free.

-Any credit-card processor may be used including Square and PayPal.
+Any credit-card processor may be used.
 The program is not integrated with any processing service.
 The sales clerk only needs to select the method of payment and process the card transaction completely independent of the software.

 Multiple invoices can be opened at the same time, allowing a shopper to put a sale on hold and come back to complete the sale later on.